GSA-TTS/gitlab-runner-cloudgov/README.md

     using a proxy such as the [cg-egress-proxy](https://github.com/GSA-TTS/cg-egress-proxy).
   * For testing/non-production deployments you may consider opening up full Internet access from the runners.
-    > [!WARNING]
+    **(⚠️  WARNING ⚠️  -
-    > Open egress Internet access may result in data exfiltration, participation
-    > in a botnet, or worse if you allow anonymous or untrusted contributors
-    > to submit code that is run by CI/CD.
+    Open egress Internet access may result in data exfiltration, participation in a botnet, or worse if you allow anonymous or untrusted contributors to submit code that is run by CI/CD.)**
     To allow open internet access bind the `public_networks_egress` security group to your runner space:
     ~~~